Imprinting

 What is left for a mother when her child is gone?
 Should I try to ensure other kids don't overdose, and isn't the problem too big for one person?

-Something that stayed with me this week on why we need laws is from Fractiles of Changehttps://www.youtube.com/live/1zH-bBNuTsQ?si=jgcuRbbJJFsJqtDH with Sia Henry.
-Henry discussed the purpose of justice and what we have laws.
+Something that stayed with me this week is from a podcast called Fractiles of Change on the way we try to punish away addiction. https://open.spotify.com/episode/1K0tzjafBoQTLgX5sJEsHQ?si=OiI5WXOeR8u5PBD9vjak4w Sia Henry discussed the purpose of justice and what we have laws.
 Is the purpose of a rule to encourage people to do the right thing or solely to punish?
 She gave examples of how a volunteer-community approach worked, but the judge didn’t want to continue because this framework would render many of his staff obsolete.

 Perhaps the free market approach to justice isn’t human-friendly.
 Or as Sia Henry said, “When we say we want that person held accountable, what we’re really saying is that we want punishment… revenge.”